 Helga holds an Hon.
-Bachelor of Commerce – Accounting B. Comm from the University of Windsor, and is a Fellow of the Chartered Professional Accountants Association holding the designation of FCPA, FCA.
+Bachelor of Commerce – Accounting from the University of Windsor, and is a Fellow of the Chartered Professional Accountants Association holding the designation of FCPA, FCA.
 She also holds a Bachelor of Education from the University of Windsor and the designation OCT from the Ontario College of Teachers and holds a Directors Qualification Designation of ICD.D from the Institute of Corporate Directors.
-Helga is currently Chair of the Audit Committee and the Pension Committee for the University of Windsor and is a Trustee for the WSIB Jointly Sponsored Pension Plan.
-Previous board involvement includes United Way/Centraide Windsor Essex, and the Windsor Public Library.
+In addition to her role on TransForm’s board, Helga serves on the Boards of Directors of Corby Spirits and Wine, WISE Trust Pension Plan, Motor City Community Credit Union and the University of Windsor and she chairs a number of committees for those organizations.

 Treasurer (2019 to present)